smurphos/cinnamox_theme_master/README.md

 And here are what the variables do.
 If making your own variety each value must be unique.
 Where relevant please note where the same value is used in the [Cinnamox-gtk-theme](https://github.com/smurphos/cinnamox-gtk-theme) colors definition file for matching GTK theme.

 ```
 LIGHTBG - the lighter background shade in the theme gradients.
-BG in [Cinnamox-gtk-theme](https://github.com/smurphos/cinnamox-gtk-theme).
+BG in Cinnamox-gtk-theme
 TEXT	- primary foreground text/applet color.
-FG in [Cinnamox-gtk-theme](https://github.com/smurphos/cinnamox-gtk-theme).
+FG in Cinnamox-gtk-theme
 SELTEXT - the foreground text/applet color for selected items (e.g. on menu hover).
-SEL_FG in [Cinnamox-gtk-theme](https://github.com/smurphos/cinnamox-gtk-theme).
+SEL_FG in Cinnamox-gtk-theme
 DARKBG  - the darker background shade in the theme gradients.
-MENU_BG in [Cinnamox-gtk-theme](https://github.com/smurphos/cinnamox-gtk-theme).
+MENU_BG in Cinnamox-gtk-theme
 HIGHLIGHT - the selection highlight color.
-SEL_BG in [Cinnamox-gtk-theme](https://github.com/smurphos/cinnamox-gtk-theme).
+SEL_BG in Cinnamox-gtk-theme

 ALWAYSTRANLBG - this is used for the expo/scale view - it should be a transparent version of LIGHTBG
 ALWAYSTRANDBG - this is used for the expo/scale view - it should be a transparent version of DARKBG

-LOWTRANSLIGHTBG - low transparency version of LIGHTBG used in `cinnamox_transparency.sh`
+LOWTRANSLIGHTBG - low transparency version of LIGHTBG used in cinnamox_transparency.sh
-MODTRANSLIGHTBG - medium transparency version of LIGHTBG used in `cinnamox_transparency.sh`
+MODTRANSLIGHTBG - medium transparency version of LIGHTBG used in cinnamox_transparency.sh
-HIGHTRANSLIGHTBG - high transparency version of LIGHTBG used in `cinnamox_transparency.sh`
+HIGHTRANSLIGHTBG - high transparency version of LIGHTBG used in cinnamox_transparency.sh
-LOWTRANSDARKBG - low transparency version of DARKBG used in `cinnamox_transparency.sh`
+LOWTRANSDARKBG - low transparency version of DARKBG used in cinnamox_transparency.sh
-MODTRANSDARKBG - medium transparency version of DARKBG used in `cinnamox_transparency.sh`
+MODTRANSDARKBG - medium transparency version of DARKBG used in cinnamox_transparency.sh
-HIGHTRANSDARKBG - high transparency version of DARKBG used in `cinnamox_transparency.sh`
+HIGHTRANSDARKBG - high transparency version of DARKBG used in cinnamox_transparency.sh

 THEMENAME - the name of the theme!
 COLORDESC - partial description string used to create the info.json and README.md